 What is your biggest support system?

 Steven: My biggest supporters are my wife and family.
-The Lupus Foundation of America Piedmont Chapter has also been there for great support and information on this new life I lead.
+My local chapter of the Lupus Foundation of America has also been there for great support and information on this new life I lead.

 What are your most successful strategies for coping with pain?